sola-st/CMI-Finder/ARTIFACT_REQUIREMENTS.rst

     machine without using Docker, we recommend Ubuntu/Debian (we provide instructions in the README file).

 -   **Python version**: The implementation and used packages are compatible with Python3.8 (recommended) and above.
+Within the package, we provide a requirements.txt file that defines Python needed dependencies.

 -   **Jupyter-Lab**: We also provide one Jupyter-Notebook to make RoC curves that we put in the paper.

 -   **OpenAI API token**: One of our modules use a generative model (Codex) from OpenAI.
 We provide the code for that module but it would require a Token to access the OpenAI API.

 -   **GitHub user name and Token**: to collect data from GitHub repositories, CMI-Finder requires a username and a token in some